Raymond James slashes price target on Broadcom Inc. [AVGO] – find out why.

-Broadcom Inc. [NASDAQ: AVGO] surged by $10.46 during the normal trading session on Thursday and reaching a high of $637.07 during the day while it closed the day at $636.50.
+Broadcom Inc. [NASDAQ: AVGO] gained 1.32% on the last trading session, reaching $639.23 price per share at the time.
 The company report on March 15, 2023 that Broadcom Now Shipping World’s First 51.2 Tbps Switch in Production Volume.

 Sponsored